Common Lisp the Language, 2nd Edition

 implement this either by defining default methods for the classes

-and structure-object
+standard-object and structure-object that

 signal an error or by having no applicable method for those classes.

-See load-time-eval
+See load-time-eval.

 In the following example, an equivalent instance of

-is reconstructed by using the values of two of its
+my-class is reconstructed by using the values of two of its

 slots.
 The value of the third slot is derived from those two values.